utopia-linux-project/utopia-linux-project/UTOPICS.md

 # Roadmap

-The UTOPICS character set consists of 512 'rows' (numbered 0 to 511).
-Each row contains 128 'columns'.
-Row 0 is identical to US-ASCII.
+The UTOPICS character set consists of 256 blocks (numbered 0 to 255).
+Each block contains 256 glyphs.

-Row 0 - US-ASCII
+Block 0 - US-ASCII & Latin-1
-Row 1 - Specials
-Row 2 - General Punctuation
+Block 1 - Symbols & General Punctuation
 ...
-Rows 508 & 509 - Braille
+Block 254 - Braille
-Rows 510 & 511 - DOS Code Page 437  ("Direct-to-hardware" mapping on VGA-compatible devices.)
+Block 255 - DOS Code Page 437  ("Direct-to-hardware" mapping on VGA-compatible devices.)

 # UTOPICS Codepoint Notation

-The standard way to notate a codepoint in UTOPICS is as _X.Y_, where X is the row number, and Y is the column (starting at 0, up to a maximum of 127) within that block.
-X and Y are in decimal format, not hex.
+The standard way to notate a codepoint in UTOPICS is as _X.Y_, where X is called the 'row' and Y is called the 'column'.
+The row identifies the block and the column represents the glyph inside the block.
+Both X and Y are between 0 and 255 inclusive.

 This notation is for the convenience of humans, not machines.
 It's designed to be easy to type on a numeric keypad (for Alt-key entry), and to be distinct from the notation used for Unicode codepoints.